Pruitt–Igoe: Description

 The apartments were deliberately small, with undersized kitchen appliances, and few units were designed for larger families.
-"Skip-stop" elevators stopped only at the first, fourth, seventh, and tenth floors in an attempt to lessen elevator congestion, forcing many residents to use the stairs.
+The apartments were not equipped with balconies.
+"Skip-stop" elevators stopped only at the first, fourth, seventh, and tenth "anchor" floors in an attempt to lessen elevator congestion, forcing many residents to use the stairs.
 The same anchor floors were equipped with large south-facing communal corridors called "galleries", as well as laundry rooms and garbage chutes.